ibest/seqyclean/README.md

 -at <value> - overlap threshold (only in paired-end mode, default = 0.75.
 -overlap <value> - Turns on merging overlapping paired-end reads.
 Parameter <value> is a minimum overlap length, default=16 bp.
 -new2old - A switch to fix read IDs, default=off ( As is detailed in: http://contig.wordpress.com/2011/09/01/newbler-input-iii-a-quick-fix-for-the-new-illumina-fastq-header/#more-342 ).
+-gz - A flag that indicates compressed (.gz) output, default=off.
 ```

 # Examples